Fake Israel mail page in Hebrew detected

 Red flags:

-• Suspicious URL: The page is hosted on a domain that is not the official postal service website.
+• Suspicious URL: The page is hosted on a domain that is not an official postal service (EMS, Israel Post, etc.).

-• Small fee trick: A negligible amount is used to lower suspicion.
+• Small fee trick: Scammers use a tiny amount (ILS 6.21) to make the payment seem trivial and lower suspicion.

-• If you are expecting a delivery, track it directly by typing the official courier URL into your browser.
+• If you are expecting a package, track it directly by typing the official courier website (e.g., israelpost.co.il) into your browser.

 • If you have already entered card details, contact your bank immediately to block the card.